eliahdim/1Percent/PROJECT_OVERVIEW.md

 ## 🔗 Data Flow
 1. The **frontend** (React) sends API requests to the **backend** via REST endpoints.
 2. The **backend** handles requests using Express controllers.
-3. Data is stored and retrieved from **SQLite** through Mongoose models.
+3. Data is stored and retrieved from **SQLite** through Sequelize models.
 4. The frontend dynamically updates the tree view based on the API responses.

 ---